Edward M. Burke: Personal life

 Burke's wife Anne has served as an Illinois Appellate Court Justice and was installed as an Illinois Supreme Court Justice on July 4, 2006.
 The Burkes reside in the southwestern Chicago neighborhood of Archer Heights, close to Curie Metropolitan High School and the Pulaski Station of the CTA Orange Line.
 Their adult children are Jennifer, Edward, and Sarah.
 Jennifer is an attorney who worked in the City of Chicago Law Department under Mayor Richard M. Daley's corporation counsel and now is on the Illinois Pollution Control Board.
 Edward M. Burke Jr. was an assistant chief deputy to Cook County Sheriff Tom Dart.
 He resigned while under investigation for misconduct and was separately charged with domestic battery in 2019.
 In 2004, Burke's son Emmett, aged 30, was killed in a snowmobiling accident.

 Burke's brother Daniel J. Burke was previously a member of the Illinois House of Representatives from Illinois' 23rd District, which includes the 14th ward, as well as a lobbyist to Chicago City Hall.
 Crain's Chicago Business in 2006 named Edward, Daniel, and Anne one of "Illinois' most influential families" and in 2013 named Edward and Anne one of Chicago's "15 clout-heavy clans".

 Noted for his impeccable conservative suits and attention to accessorizing, Burke was named "Best Dressed Alderman" in a 1981 review of aldermen by the Chicago Tribunes City Hall reporters.
 Burke is also a licensed private detective in Illinois.

+In April 2026, Burke offered to sell his Southwest Side home for $1.5 million.

 Baby T

 In February 1996, the Burkes became foster parents to an African American child, known in public by his court name "Baby T", born to a woman suffering drug addiction.
 The child's mother, Tina Olison, an addict in recovery, sued to regain custody of her child several times in a protracted, racially charged court battle that drew extensive media attention.
-The suits ultimately reached the Illinois State Supreme Court, which ruled in favor of custody for the Burkes in 2001.
+In March 1999, Olison regained custody of the baby.
+In September 1999, however, the Burkes would regain custody of the baby.
+This ruling would be upheld in January 2000.
+The case ultimately reached the Illinois State Supreme Court, which again ruled in favor of custody for the Burkes in 2001.